-It is rare that all observers and analysts agree, but when looking at the reasons for the so-called “Great Resignation” of recent months, this is largely the case: For the first time in decades, American workers have more power in the labor market than employers.
+It is rare that all observers and analysts agree, but when looking at the reasons for the so-called “Great Resignation” in 2021 and 2022, this is largely the case: For the first time in decades, American workers have more power in the labor market than employers.
 Now, the latter are desperately seeking qualified personnel and must constantly replace departures.
 And they’re asking themselves: What’s the best lever for retaining the best employees and attracting new talent at the same time?

 There are increasing signs that a good corporate culture, hip offices and plenty of “purpose” are not enough to compensate for salaries that are rising too slowly.
 Alarm bells are ringing in many HR departments.